kandulaganesh/ContainerService/README.md

 11. Update master agent code to send requests to floating ip
 12. Update node agent code to pull container spec from etcd
 13. Use etcd watches, instead of polling continously
+14. Find the network loops and fix them